 So what’s the solution to this craziness?
 There have been outcries galore.
 Dove soap did a huge body acceptance campaign with women of all sizes.
-Jaime Lee Curtis had the nerve years ago to appear in just her undies showing all her imperfections and middle aged tummy.
-And yet, even with this type of honesty, magazine cover skinny is the secret desire and hasn’t gone away.
+Jaime Lee Curtis had the nerve years ago to appear in just her undies showing all her imperfections and middle-aged tummy.
+And yet, even with this type of honesty, magazine cover skinny is a secret desire and hasn’t gone away.

 I wish I had an answer on how to stop this type of insanity, but I don’t.
-I do know however, that when you pump up the nutrition in your food, your skin responds, your body responds and believe it or not, it can be almost effortless to lose the weight, feel way better than before and to do it in a way that is painless.
+I do know, however, that when you pump up the nutrition in your food, your skin responds, your body responds, and believe it or not, it can be almost effortless to lose weight, feel way better than before, and do it in a way that is painless.
 You won’t be perfect, but you’ll be a way better version of yourself.
 And that’s not a bad thing at all!

 “I’ve completed the 30 day challenge and am feeling encouraged and energized.
 I lost 10 pounds the first week and knew it was probably mostly water, gained a bit here and there, but am down 17# overall.
 And I didn’t even do this to lose weight, only to get healthier.
 Thinking about doing this challenge made me “think” it would be difficult, but it hasn’t been.
 Had one cheat meal – Mexican and felt so horrible the next day, I decided I didn’t want to do that again anytime soon. (and I love Mexican food – well, I used to.) 🙂 I feel satisfied and love eating avocados as a treat!
 My fibro pain level is more manageable and I’m feeling better over all.
 On to the next 30 days!!!
 Loving it!”